-This report explains the managers' approach to addressing climate-related risks and opportunities through the investment process and describes a current view of how they may impact the portfolio.
+This report explains Developed Asia's approach to addressing climate-related risks and opportunities through our investment process and describes a current view of how they may impact the portfolio.
 It also includes data and metrics to provide useful additional information.
-The report was produced using the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and it is expected the content, format and data will evolve in future versions.
+We produced the report using the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and we expect the content, format and data to evolve in future versions.

-Governance of climate-related risks and opportunities
+Our governance of climate-related risks and opportunities

-Details of Baillie Gifford's oversight and management of climate-related risks and opportunities across the firm can be found in the entity-level TCFD-aligned Climate Report on the Baillie Gifford website.
+Details of Baillie Gifford's oversight and management of climate-related risks and opportunities across the firm can be found in our entity-level TCFD-aligned Climate Report on the Baillie Gifford website.
 At the portfolio level, the assessment and management of such risks and opportunities is the responsibility of the individual investment team.

-Implications of climate change for strategy
+Implications of climate change for our strategy

 Global efforts to address the emissions responsible for climate change and its physical impacts pose potential 'transitional' and 'physical' risks and opportunities for every portfolio company.
 Transitional factors include the introduction of new policies, regulations or technologies, while physical factors stem from chronic changes to climate patterns, sea level rise, or more acute severe weather events.
-The Monks Investment Trust does not seek specific climate outcomes as part of its investment objectives.
-However, the investment managers factor climate change into their investment strategy as part of their belief that considering broader environmental, social and governance factors is integral to their active, long-term investment style.
-Our investment process includes a four-question research framework, where one of the questions asked of all holdings is: 'Is it sustainable?'.
-This question is deliberately broad, designed to identify any aspect of the investment case which may impact on a company's ability to compound growth many years into the future.
+Developed Asia does not seek specific climate outcomes as part of its investment objectives.
+But we factor climate change into our investment strategy as part of our belief that considering broader environmental, social and governance factors is integral to our active, long-term investment style.

-The managers believe climate change could materially influence the returns generated for clients.
+We believe climate change could materially influence the returns we generate for clients.
 However, assessing the significance and scale of this influence versus other factors over different timeframes is challenging.
-The managers expect their views to evolve as they gain better insight and understanding.
+We expect our views to evolve as we gain better insight and understanding.

-Below is a current assessment of the climate-related risks and opportunities the portfolio may face over the short, medium and long term under different climate scenarios.
+Below we share a current assessment of the climate-related risks and opportunities the portfolio may face over the short, medium and long term under different climate scenarios.
 This assessment is based on Baillie Gifford's qualitative analysis of the Network for Greening the Financial System's (NGFS) 'orderly', 'disorderly' and 'hothouse world' scenarios.